-In 2017-2018, 1,309 full time and 251 part time students were enrolled at SUNY Upstate Medical University.
-There were approximately 200+ students in Geneva Towers, the campuses secured residence hall.
-The University and its supporting organizations employ approximately 17,500+ individuals as full-time faculty and staff at our Downtown Campus, Community Campus, located just south of downtown Syracuse near Onondaga Hill, and .
+In 2018-2019, 1,548 full time and part time students were enrolled at SUNY Upstate Medical University.
+There were approximately 200+students in Geneva Towers, the campuses secured residence hall.
+The University and its supporting organizations employ approximately 16,500+ individuals as full-time faculty and staff at our Downtown Campus, Community Campus, located just south of downtown Syracuse near Onondaga Hill as well as at several owned and leased buildings on and off campus.
 The University also maintains a satellite Clinical Campus in Binghamton, New York.

 Students, faculty, and employees have access to academic, recreational and administrative facilities on campus during regular hours of operation.
-Visitors to the hospital are restricted to visiting hours and the public is restricted to normal business hours.
+Visitors to the hospital are restricted to visiting hours, 9:00am to 9:00pm for non-secured units, and the public is restricted to normal business hours.

 The public can attend cultural and recreational events on campus however their access will be limited to the facilities in which the events are held.
-To report any violations of this policy or to report suspicious persons, call the University Police Department on campus at extension 4-4000 or from any off campus phone at

-315-464-4000.
-At the Community Campus the extension is 5511 OR 315-492-5511 from any off campus phone.
+To report any violations of this policy or to report suspicious persons, call the University Police Department on campus at extension 4-4000 or from any off campus phone at 315-464-4000.
+At the Community Campus the extension is 5511 OR 315-492-5511 from any off-campus phone.